Fun Activities

 The idea of a star voice has undoubtedly come to function as an integral and much-anticipated performance element in both the construction and interpretation of animated acting.
 The spectators’ immediate familiarity with a star’s potent voice makes said stars as ideal candidates for animated voiceover."

-2. You are to debate the issue: "Should 'star voices' be an expected requirement of contemporary animated cinema?"
+2. You are to get ready to debate the issue: "Should 'star voices' be an expected requirement of contemporary animated cinema?"

 Divide the class into two.
 One half is to take the affirmative and the other half the negative.